Miniature from Hafiz-i Abru’s Majma al-tawarikh. “Noah’s Ark”

 American Art Association, Anderson Galleries, New York, 4/10-1936, 2.
 Session, lot 191;

-Kjeld von Folsach: For the Privileged Few: Islamic Miniatures from the David Collection, Louisiana, Humlebæk 2007, cat.no.
+Kjeld von Folsach: For the Privileged Few: Islamic Miniature Painting from The David Collection, Louisiana, Humlebæk 2007, cat.no.
 18;

 Christian Rohr: ”Sintflutdarstellungen: ein transkultureller Mythos durch Zeiten und Räume” in Gerrit Jasper Schenk et al. (ed.): Mensch - Natur – Katastrophe von Atlantis bis Heute, Museum Weltkulturen, Mannheim, Regensburg 2014, fig. 4;

 Kjeld von Folsach, Joachim Meyer: The Human Figure in Islamic Art – Holy Men, Princes, and Commoners, The David Collection, Copenhagen 2017, cat.no.
 23;

 Mohamad Reza Ghiasian: Lives of the Prophets: the illustrations to Hafiz-i Abru's "Assembly of Chronicles", Leiden 2018, cat.no.
 2.2, p.
 141;